linux4sam/egt/docs/src/eclipse.md

 @image html eclipse/eclipse_debug_debugger_tab.png "setup GDB Debugger"
 @image latex eclipse/eclipse_debug_debugger_tab.png "setup GDB Debugger"

-click on Apply and Debug button.
+click on the Apply and Debug button.

-Now Eclipse you should be able to select the new Debug Configuration and if a pop up appears, then clicking on Yes in confirm perspective switch window.
+Now in Eclipse you should be able to select the new Debug Configuration.
+If a pop up appears, click on Yes in the confirm perspective switch window.
-If you get a authentication Message dialog box.
-Select Yes to accept it or else Eclipse will change to the debug perspective and the application will halt at main().
-Press Resume (F8) to continue execution and the application should to running the target.
-You can view variables & disassembly code.
+If you get an authentication Message dialog box, select Yes to accept it or else Eclipse will change to the debug perspective and the application will halt at main().
+Press Resume (F8) to continue execution and the application should continue to run on the target.
+You can view variables and disassembly code.

 Enjoying the enhanced debug experience.